AI Use Cases/Law Firms

 Partner adoption is the most common failure mode

-The NLP layer parses partner notes and intake records to identify touchpoints.
-If partners log development activity inconsistently-or not at all-the model cannot reconstruct the client journey.
+The system reads partner notes and intake records to identify touchpoints.
+If partners log development activity inconsistently - or not at all - the model cannot reconstruct the client journey.
 Marketing ops cannot compensate for missing upstream data.
 Firms that have not already established a discipline around timekeeper activity logging in their practice management system will spend the first several months on change management, not attribution insights.

 4. 4